Everything I need to know about Chronic Kidney Disease (CKD)

 - Lifestyle changes

-- In very advanced cases, Dialysis and kidney transplant may be considered.
+- In very advanced cases, dialysis and even kidney transplant may be considered.

 Leading a normal life with CKD

-Most people with CKD should be able to lead normal lives with medications and regular check-ups.
-If you have CKD, even if it’s mild, you’re at an increased risk of developing other serious problems, such as cardiovascular disease.
-This why it’s important to always attend your regular CKD checks.
+Most people with CKD will be able to lead normal lives with medications and regular check-ups.
+If you have CKD, even if it’s mild, you’re at an increased risk of developing other medical problems, such as cardiovascular disease.
+Prevention is always better than cure.
+This is why it’s important to always attend your regular CKD checks.

 Sick day rules